 In 2003, realising the increasingly global nature of big scientific challenges and the need for international cooperation in research, EMBL introduced the Associate Membership Scheme, making it possible for non-European countries to access all EMBL programmes and services.
 Associate member states have a reduced membership contribution to the budget of the laboratory and participate in EMBL Council meetings as observers with no voting rights.
 The first country to become an associate member was Australia in 2008, followed by Argentina in 2014.

-Therefore, today EMBL is supported by 22 member states, two associate member states and four prospect member states.
+Therefore, today EMBL is supported by 25 member states, two associate member states and two prospect member states.

 EMBL also has close relations with the European Commission (EC), and the EC has an observer status in the EMBL Council.
 The first agreement on collaboration was signed in 1995 and was renewed with a Memorandum of Understanding in 2011.
 The Memorandum outlines key areas of cooperation contributing to the completion of the European Research Area.

 Finally, upon invitation by the Chair of the EMBL Council, representations of states that are involved in official negotiations with EMBL in view of becoming a member of the organisation can take part in Council meetings as observers.